-THE IRISH CONNECTION – Historical Fiction (77K Words) Synopsis The year is 1847, and hundreds of thousands of poor small farmers and their families are dying of starvation or typhoid fever due to the Potato Famine.
-Ireland is part of the United Kingdom, with executive power in the hands of politicians who are appointed by the British.
-Throughout the Famine, Ireland exports enormous quantities of food and supplies to England.
+Synopsis: THE IRISH CONNECTION The year is 1847, and poor Irish small farmers and their families are dying of starvation or typhoid fever due to the Potato Famine.
 The problem is not a lack of food, which is plentiful, but the price of it, which is beyond what the poor, whose staple food is potato, can afford.
-SEAN O’SULLIVAN, a poor potato farmer devastated by the Famine, works in a soup kitchen and travels with sustenance to help keep the sick and starving alive.
-Along the way, he beats off hungry dogs gnawing at dead bodies at the side of the road, digs mass graves and buries the starved or disease stricken, and stops a woman from eating the arm of her dead baby, as starvation and insanity ravage her.
-Wrapping his mother’s body in burlap, he buries her behind their cabin, moments before the landlord burns it to the ground because he is two shillings short on the rent.
-Then, during a meeting of wealthy British landlords, he hears them voice concerns about overpopulation, and their reluctance to help feed the starving because they blame the poor Irish for “breeding like rabbits.”
-One solution they contemplate is shipping the poor from Ireland, off to Canada, America, or the Caribbean.
-O’Sullivan barely escapes starvation, with his best friend, on a cargo ship that takes live bodies as ballasts (stabilizing weights), on the way back to the Caribbean.
-A hurricane batters his ship at sea and he slays a pirate who brutally murders his best friend in their bunker before the ship finally docks in Jamaica.
-O’Sullivan is penniless and alone, and immediately employed by one of the cruelest British planters on the island, who beats and maims his slaves.
-He struggles to win the trust of slaves by refusing to abuse them.
-As slave rebellions plague the island, he earns the trust of Maroons from the Maroon village nearby.
-Slavery is soon abolished, and angry planters, under the leadership of cruel, bigoted British Governor, EDWARD JOHN EYRE, do everything to subjugate free blacks and deny them any rights.
-O’Sullivan watches the lynching, perpetrated by Eyre, of African Jamaican activists, whose only crime is fighting for justice and human rights, which pushes him to wage his own quiet war for the rights of African Jamaicans.
-After abolishing slavery, Britain pays 6,616,927 pounds to the planters, “for the inconvenience and loss they are expected to suffer when they no longer controlled the forced labor which had been the mainstay of their lifestyles.”
-Many planters take the money and run, abandoning the plantations.
-Africans brought to the island, beaten and maimed to perform forced labor in the fields, get nothing.
-O’Sullivan partners with another Irishman, GAVIN RYAN, and purchases two abandoned plantations.
-He names the properties Pimento Bay, and converts them into a thriving farming community and village, with parcels of land owned by his African Jamaican ex-slaves.
-This happens during a time when blacks are refused the right to own land, but they are denied the right to vote unless they do own land.
-O’Sullivan must fight to maintain Pimento Bay, since more rebellions are looming under a powerful new human rights activist named Marcus Garvey.
-All this, when Britain is going through an Industrial Revolution.
-The English working classes are rebelling for their rights and see the African Jamaican fight for justice as similar to their own.
-Poor, working-class Brits show solidarity by burning the cruel and bigoted, Eyre, in effigy, at Hyde Park.
+SEAN O’SULLIVAN, a potato farmer devastated by the Famine, works in a soup kitchen and travels with sustenance to help keep the sick and starving alive.
+Along the way, he beats off hungry dogs gnawing at dead bodies, digs mass graves and buries the dead, and stops a woman from eating the arm of her dead baby, as starvation and insanity ravage her.
+Wrapping his mother’s body in burlap, he buries her behind their cabin, moments before the landlord burns it to the ground.
+Then he hears wealthy British landlords voice concerns about overpopulation, and their reluctance to help feed the starving because they “breed like rabbits.”
+They contemplate shipping the poor off to Canada, America, or the Caribbean.
+O’Sullivan barely escapes on a cargo ship to the Caribbean.
+A hurricane batters his ship and he slays a pirate who brutally murders his best friend.
+Penniless and alone in Jamaica, O’Sullivan is immediately employed by one of the cruelest British planters on the island, who beats and maims his slaves.
+Slavery is soon abolished, and angry planters do everything to subjugate free blacks.
+O’Sullivan watches the lynching of African Jamaican activists fighting for human rights, which pushes him to wage his own quiet war for the rights of African Jamaicans.
+O’Sullivan purchases two abandoned plantations.
+He converts them into a thriving farming community with parcels of land owned by his ex-slaves.
+But O’Sullivan fights to maintain this community, as more rebellions loom under a powerful human rights activist; his name is Marcus Garvey.